homer the iliad

 “It is Homer who has chiefly taught other poets the art of telling lies skilfully,”

-he writes with evident ambivalence.
+He writes with evident ambivalence.
 Herodotus, known as the first historian, saw Homer, along with the poet Hesiod, as having invented Greek mythology, calling them the first to “give the gods their epithets, to allot them their several offices and occupations, and describe their forms.”

 We need to consider whether Homer is an example of Poe’s Law; an adage questioning whether unless some tone indicator is used, it is impossible to tell the difference between an extreme view being sincerely espoused and an extreme view being satirized.